Software engineering, systems, and learning notes

-.ASCII "Hello, World!\0"Software Engineering Code Of Ethics
+Software Engineering Code Of Ethics

 I am passionate about software engineering.
-So, I would like to end this page by sharing the code of ethics for software engineering in the hope of making more aspirant, or professional software engineers aware of it.
+So, I would like to end this page by sharing the code of ethics for software engineering in the hope of making more aspirant or professional software engineers aware of it.
 I do try to follow these rules as much as possible.
-If you are interested in reading more detail about this code of ethics, I would redirect you to read it on the official page.
+If you are interested in reading more details about this code of ethics, I would redirect you to read it on the official page.
 This Code was developed by the ACM/IEEE-CS Joint Task Force on Software Engineering Ethics and Professional Practices (SEEPP).

 Per their commitment to the health, safety, and welfare of the public, software engineers shall adhere to the following Eight Principles: